neerajpathak77/reactbootcamp/README.md

  - Basic Introduction to prototype how it is responsible in inheritance(only introduction)

   **this:**
- - Basic Introduction to this (only introduction)
+ - Basic Introduction (only introduction)

 **Arrow Function:**
  - How / why they are useful